 He was held in this prison for nearly ten years and by the time he was released, he spoke perfect English and could quote the Bible forwards and backwards although he believed not a single word of it.
 An army General by the name of Johnson took Ghost into his home and offered him freedom, but only if he behaved in a proper European manner.
 He was not allowed to speak of his people or ask questions about what happened to them.
 His time spent outside of roofed structures was limited to prevent him from `lapsing into savage ways.'
 To him, this was still prison.
 And things only became worse.

 A war broke out, called the Mexican American war and General Johnson was called to duty.
 He would not leave the former savage alone with his family and so, he took Ghost with him.
 He taught Ghost how to use a gun and led him into a war against the `dark skinned aggressors from the south'.
 The situation was all too familiar however: here another father figure was asking him to kill people who had committed no crime against him.
 Like he did as a child, he refused to fight and threw down his weapon in battle.
 The chaos of war provided the perfect escape and in a flash, he was gone, fleeting into the wilderness.
 The General had no method of tracking someone who was as stealthy as a fox.
 Ghost disappeared into the wild, untamed west.
-He did become, however, a wanted man.
-Posters with his likeness were hung, claiming he was an army deserter whose punishment was to be death by hanging.

-He lived off the land for ten years before the first war gave way to another, harsher war called the Civil War during which the entire country turned on itself.
-Americans fought Americans and while Ghost managed to stay out of the battle, he did learn through eavesdropping at this time that there were some of the native people of this land were still alive and living on what the Americans called `reservations'.
-He immediately went to the nearest one, the Hualapai Reservation in Arizona.
+The military and Pawnee continued to attack Cherokee and before long, remaining here was no longer an option for Nunne Hi and him.
+They went to the Hualapai Reservation in Arizona.
 While the people there were not his own tribe, they reacted to his arrival with gratefulness.
 It seemed they had heard of his legend, a legend which managed to never reach the ears of outsiders.
 They knew him as the Pathfinder who gave up his mortality to defend the native people.
 They hoped his arrival would bring them victory against their oppressors.
 It seemed, to a limited extent, it did.
 This tribe was not moved again from this patch of land.

 Ghost lived among them, hidden within their reservation from the Americans.
 It was here that Ghost found a sense of peace he had not known since before the second arrival of Europeans in the 1400s.
 He stayed on the Hualapai reservation for quite some time and worked with his Indian brothers to take back what little they could by robbing trains that passed through their land during the late 1800s.
 He was once more a wanted man, but he did not care for his own fate: he could not die.
 He stole, but never did he harm someone who was not aggressive towards him first.
 And when the law came looking, he disappeared into the great canyons of his land.